 - Prepare the trial record for the case.

-- Serve the trial record on all parties in your case at least 30 calendar days before the trial or trial sitting starts, whichever one starts earlier.
+- Serve the trial record on all parties in your case at least 20 calendar days before the trial or trial sitting starts, whichever one starts earlier.
 A trial sitting is the period of time available for the court to schedule a trial to take place.

-- File the trial record with the court at least 30 calendar days before the trial or trial sitting starts, whichever one starts earlier.
+- File the trial record with the court at least 20 calendar days before the trial or trial sitting starts, whichever one starts earlier.

 The trial record must include: